 - Student Services Fee (beginning in Autumn 2022)

 The goal of the University’s commitment to ensuring that students are supported is to allow students to prioritize their studies and prepare for rewarding careers.
 We expect students to remain in good academic standing and to be making progress toward completing degree requirements.

 Students who matriculated before Summer 2016 will receive at least the funding they were offered at the time of admission and may be eligible for additional funding, such as dissertation completion fellowships.
+These students will also have the Student Services Fee covered beginning in Autumn 2022.
 Over the past several years, the Division of the Humanities has increased investments in funding to support students in degree completion.